thejjw/cache-killer-chrome-extension/README.md

 ## Features

-- **Toggle On/Off**: Easy toggle functionality via extension popup or icon click
+- **Toggle On/Off**: Easy toggle functionality via extension popup (icon click)
 - **Multiple Operation Modes**:
   - **All Sites**: Disables cache on all websites (default)
   - **Include List**: Only disables cache on specified domains
   - **Exclude List**: Disables cache on all sites except specified domains
 - **Domain Pattern Configuration**: Add specific domains or wildcard patterns for targeted cache control
-- **Import/Export Domains**: Import domain lists from text files or export current configuration
+- **Import/Export Domains**: Import domain lists from text files or export current configuration (access from domain list configuration page)
-- **Advanced Cache Options**: Collapsible section with optional cache clearing features
+- **Advanced Options**: Collapsible section with optional features
-- **Configurable Time Ranges**: Expert settings for cache clearing time ranges
-- **Reset Functionality**: One-click reset to restore all settings to defaults
 - **Visual Indicators**: Icon changes color and shows badge when enabled
 - **Badge Mode Indicator**: Badge shows "ON(A)", "ON(I)", or "ON(E)" for All, Include, or Exclude mode
 - **Current Page Status in Popup**: Popup displays if cache killer is active on the current tab, and why/why not
 - **Automatic Cache Prevention**: Uses multiple methods to prevent caching:
   - **Primary Method**: Modifies HTTP request headers to add no-cache directives (always reliable)
-  - **Optional**: Advanced cache clearing features (configurable time ranges, wildcard handling)
+  - **Optional**: Force cache clearing features (advanced option, configurable time ranges, wildcard handling)
 - **Domain-Specific Cache Clearing**: Smart cache clearing that targets specific domains when possible
-- **Wildcard Fallback Control**: User choice for handling wildcard patterns in cache clearing
-- **Immediate Effect**: Reloads current tab when enabled to apply changes

 ## How It Works